nikitavoloboev/data/docs/web/browsers/browsers.md

 - [natbot](https://github.com/nat/natbot) - Drive a browser with GPT-3.
 - [Microlink](https://microlink.io/) - Fast, scalable, and reliable browser automation. ([GitHub](https://github.com/microlinkhq))
 - [Modern for Wikipedia](https://www.modernwiki.app/) - Modern web UI for Wikipedia. ([Reddit](https://www.reddit.com/r/InternetIsBeautiful/comments/xx36o3/i_made_a_modern_web_ui_for_wikipedia/))
+- [Time to Stable](https://time-to-stable.deno.dev/) - For a given set of browsers, what APIs are in all of them and how many days it take for the API to land in the first browser to the last.